Mossop/eslint-plugin-mossop-typescript/README.md

 The chief motivation for this plugin is to remove a build step where compilation through `tsc` is not required.
 This could be because you're checking for types on pure JavaScript code already or because you're using [Babel to compile your TypeScript code](https://devblogs.microsoft.com/typescript/typescript-and-babel-7/).

-Currently this should be considered experimental as I just knocked it together in a few hours.
+Currently this should be considered experimental.
 It may reduce ESLint's performance and not quite configure TypeScript correctly, I've seen a few oddities with module resolution.

-It also outputs all TypeScript diagnostics.
-ESLint doesn't support a rule outputting at different levels and so if you have configured this rule for errors then even TypeScript suggestions will cause a build failure.
-I have plans to fix that.
+## Provided rules

+All of these rules cache the results of running TypeScript over each file.
+That means turning on multiple rules costs about as much time as just turning on one.

+### check-types

+Reports all diagnostic errors from TypeScript.

+### type-errors, type-warnings, type-messages, type-suggestions

+Reports diagnostics from TypeScript filtered to just the given category.

 ## Usage